East–West Shrine Bowl: 20th century

 For most of its history, the game was played in the San Francisco Bay Area, usually at San Francisco's Kezar Stadium or Stanford Stadium at Stanford University, with Pacific Bell Park/SBC Park (now Oracle Park) as a host in its final years in Northern California.
 For more than half of the games played in the Bay Area, entertainment was provided by the marching band from Santa Cruz High School.

 In January 1942, the game was played in New Orleans, due to the December 7, 1941, Japanese attack on Pearl Harbor.
 This one-year relocation was based upon fears that playing the game on the West Coast could make the contest and the stadium a potential target for an additional attack.
 The game, originally planned for January 1 in San Francisco, was played on January 3 at Tulane Stadium, two days after the 1942 Sugar Bowl was held there.

 During this era, the game was not restricted to college seniors—for example, the January 1944 edition of the game featured Robert Hoernschemeyer, Dean Sensanbaugher, and Herman Wedemeyer, each then college freshmen.

 A similar all-star game, the North–South Shrine Game, was played in Miami from 1948 to 1973, and a final time in Pontiac, Michigan, in 1976.

+Logo

+Prior to the 50th edition of the game, contested in December 1974, a player from the Boston College Eagles, running back Mike Esposito, was photographed at Shriners Hospitals for Children in San Francisco holding the hand of a young patient while walking down a hallway—the photo was adapted as the Shrine Bowl logo.
+Esposito and the former patient, Nicole Urteaga, met again prior to the 100th edition of the game, played in January 2025.